Ylianst/MeshCentral/docs/docs/meshcentral/openidConnectStrategy.md

 OpenID Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.
 The specification suite is extensible, allowing participants to use optional features such as encryption of identity data, discovery of OpenID Providers, and logout, when it makes sense for them.

-That description was straigt from [OpenID Connect Documentation](https://openid.net/connect/), but basically, OAuth2 is the foundation upon which OpenID Connect was built, allowing for wide ranging compatability and interconnection.
+That description was straight from [OpenID Connect Documentation](https://openid.net/connect/), but basically, OAuth2 is the foundation upon which OpenID Connect was built, allowing for wide ranging compatability and interconnection.
 OpenID Connect appends the secure user *authentication* OAuth2 is known for, with user *authorization* by allowing the request of additional *scopes* that provide additional *claims* or access to API's in an easily expandable way.

 ## Basic Config